Beit Ezra: History

-The moshav was founded in 1950 by Jewish refugees from Iraq on the land of the depopulated Palestinian village of Hamama and was named after Ezra.
+The moshav was founded in 1950 by Jewish refugees from Iraq, and was named after Ezra.
+The site of the moshav is near the former depopulated Palestinian village of Hamama.
 South of the moshav is Hill 69, which served as a military post and was the scene of fighting during the 1948 Arab–Israeli War.
 Also nearby is the Ad Halom bridge at which the Egyptian army was stopped during their advance towards Tel Aviv.